nreHieW/aoc23/notes.md

 Improving at parsing and used `any` and `loop`
 Can use `cycle()` for infinite

 #### Day 9
 `Map` is lazy so need to be careful when reverse iterating with state

+#### Day 10
+Had to use the winding rule.
+Hardest day so far.
+Code is a monstrosity.